Moab Heat Monitoring Project

 What you can do!

-🧰Volunteer as a Stationary Monitor Installer.
-A one-day event to set up all 12 sensors!
+🧰Volunteer as a Stationary Monitor Installer!
 Drivers will receive a mileage reimbursement.

 📈Volunteer as a Stationary Monitor Data Collector!
 Volunteers will check on these sensors and download data 5 times in the 12-week period.
 Drivers will receive a mileage reimbursement.